Robert Hunter (lyricist): Collaborations

 Hunter collaborated with Bob Dylan on multiple occasions; he co-wrote two songs on Dylan's 1988 album Down in the Groove, all but one of the songs on Dylan's 2009 album Together Through Life, and "Duquesne Whistle" from Dylan's 2012 album Tempest.
 "We could probably write a hundred songs together if we thought it was important or the right reasons were there," Dylan said of working with him in 2009.
-Hunter co-wrote the songs for two Jim Lauderdale albums – Patchwork River (2010) and Carolina Moonrise (2012).
+Hunter co-wrote the songs for three Jim Lauderdale albums – Headed For The Hills (2004), Patchwork River (2010) and Carolina Moonrise (2012).
 Hunter later said that working with Lauderdale was a productive experience, as they both liked working quickly, and wrote an album in a couple of days.
 Also in 2010 Hunter co-wrote the song "All My Bridges Burning" with Cesar Rosas for the Los Lobos' album Tin Can Trust.
 In the same year, Hunter wrote lyrics for 7 Walkers' debut album, including "Louisiana Rain", "Chingo", and "Sue From Bogalusa".
 In 2012, Hunter co-wrote lyrics for the Mickey Hart Band's albums Mysterium Tremendum and the follow-up Superorganism.
 In an interview with American Songwriter, Hart categorized Hunter's lyrics compared to other great lyricists saying, "When you're in a situation in the future and you can't explain it, very often a Hunter line or two or three will explain something that's unexplainable."
 Also in 2012, Hunter co-wrote four songs on Little Feat's album Rooster Rag.